Last updated: April 9, 2019 By Arvin Reynold

 TIG Welding Safety

-There are many threats associated with this welding like the electric shock, radiation, welding fumes, and so on.
+There are many threats associated with this welding like electric shock, radiation, welding fumes, and so on, even if you do it on your portable TIG welding machine.
 And the worst part is it may happen before or after the welding is done.
 You must identify such hazards before you start welding.
 Take preventive measures like wearing welding helmet, leather gloves and jackets, and so on.

 Limitations of TIG Welding